JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 That is somewhat similar to the Oculus setup so I use it this way but you can obviously set whatever buttons you prefer to do whatever you want.

 There you have it.
-All set to enjoy some sweet Oculus goodness on your Vive.
+All set to enjoy some sweet Oculus goodness on your HTC Vive.

-Do it for yourself.
+So do it for yourself.
 Do it for the children.
 Do it for the Zuck who can clearly see the future and wants you to be a part of it.
 Just look how happy it makes him when people use his stuff.

 <img src="../assets/img/Emperor-Zuckerberg-and-his-minions.webp" class="img-responsive" alt="In the Land of the Blind the One-Eyed Man is King" width="1000">